cowjen01/swing-server/README.md

 ## Nonfunctional Requirements

-- Charts will be stored in the server filesystem.
+- Charts should be stored in the server filesystem.
-- Server will be able to run as the Docker container.
+- The server should be able to run as the Docker container.
-- Server will be configurable using config file.
+- The server can be configurable using a config file.
-- Editing of charts will be secured by user authentication.
+- Editing of charts has to be secured by user authentication.
-- New chart storage has to be easily implementable.
+- New chart storage should be easily implementable.